Ahrar al-Sham: Ideology

 Ahrar al-Sham has defined itself in this way:

 The Islamic Movement of the Free Men of the Levant is an Islamist, reformist, innovative and comprehensive movement.
 It is integrated with the Islamic Front and is a comprehensive and Islamic military, political and social formation.
 It aims to completely overthrow the Assad regime in Syria and build an Islamic state whose only sovereign, reference, ruler, direction, and individual, societal and nationwide unifier is Allah Almighty's Sharia (law).

+In its first audio address, Ahrar al-Sham stated its goal was to replace the Assad government with a Sunni Islamic state.
+It acknowledged the need to take into account the population's current state of mind.
+It also described the uprising as a jihad against a Safawi (Iranian Shi'ite) plot to spread Shia Islam and establish a Shia state from Iran through Iraq and Syria, extending to Lebanon and Palestine.

-According to the International Crisis Group in 2012, Ahrar al-Sham, along with the al-Nusra Front, has "embraced the language of jihad and called for an Islamic state based on Salafi principles."
-The group has a Syrian leadership and "emphasizes that its campaign is for Syria, not for a global jihad".
-However, according to US intelligence officials, a few al-Qaeda members released from prisons by the Syrian government have been able to influence actions of the group, and install operatives within the senior ranks of Ahrar al-Sham.
-Such ties were not disclosed publicly until January 2014, when a former senior leader of Ahrar al-Sham, the now deceased Abu Khalid al-Suri, acknowledged his long-time membership in al-Qaeda and role as Ayman al-Zawahiri's representative in the Levant.
+Newspaper The New Arab argued that "Ahrar Al-Sham started as a Syrian Salafi jihadist group in late 2011".
+This view was shared by Wilson Center researcher Ali El Yassir who stated that the group had "unambiguously espoused a Salafi and Jihadi discourse when it was created".
+Researcher Hassan Hassan similarly stated that "Salafi-jihadism [was] the movement to which its top echelon once subscribed".
+According to the International Crisis Group in 2012, Ahrar al-Sham, along with the more extreme al-Nusra Front, had "embraced the language of jihad and called for an Islamic state based on Salafi principles."
+Around the same time, Institute for the Study of War researcher Elizabeth O'Bagy stated that Ahrar al-Sham consisted of "conservative Islamist, and often Salafist, member units" and also included "many Salafi-jihadists".
+She further paralleled the group's ideology to that of the Fighting Vanguard, an older Syrian Islamist militant faction.
+According to US intelligence officials, a few al-Qaeda members released from prisons by the Syrian government have been able to influence actions of the group, and install operatives within the senior ranks of Ahrar al-Sham.
+Such ties were not disclosed publicly until January 2014, when Abu Khalid al-Suri, a senior leader of Ahrar al-Sham and its emir in Aleppo at the time, acknowledged his long-time membership in al-Qaeda (A veteran of the Afghanistan war) and role as Ayman al-Zawahiri's representative in the Levant.